akhan445/data-structures-and-algorithms/notes/big-o.md

 | O (n^2) | Quadratic | Nested for loop, go through all pairs |
 | O (2^n) | exponential |  |
 | O (n!) | factorial | Loop for every element |

+## Calculating Big O

+There are 3 scenarios we can look at when we analyze an algorithm, the best case, the average case and the worst case.
+If I use the best or average case as a measuring stick, it wouldn't really be an effective way since our algorithm could perform a lot worse in it's worse scenario but if our algorithm is effecitve in it's worst case, it will always perform better in the average and best case.
+So we are only concerned with the worse case since that is the lower bound.
+To calculate Big O we simply read the block of code line by line and assign values for each operation.
+The general rule of thumb is to use multiply for loops and addition otherwise.

+#### Rules for Big O
+1. Worst case only
+2. Remove constants
+3. Use different terms for different inputs
+4. Drop non-dominant terms

+#### Amortized Time